 Choice of acquisition vehicle

-Several acquisition vehicles are available to a foreign investor purchasing a Colombian company, and tax effects differ for each vehicle.
+Several acquisition vehicles are available to a foreign investor purchasing a Colombian company, and the tax effects for each vehicle differ.

 Local holding company